hbprosper/ComPhysLab/README.md

 # Computational Physics Laboratory

+**WARNING**: This repo is being updated!
+It will be ready for download by January 20, 2026.

-Welcome to the Computational Physics Laboratory course GitHub repository at Florida State University.
+Welcome to the GitHub repository of the introductory Computational Physics Laboratory course at Florida State University.
 In the spirit of open source this website is open to anyone.
 The computational physics course is designed for incoming physics majors.
 The premise of the course is that instructive physics investigations can be undertaken by dedicated students even if they have barely begun their formal university physics education.
 For example, a student who has made the effort to master an algorithm for numerically solving a set of coupled 1st-order ordinary differential equations (ODE) is fully equipped to investigate many interesting physical systems.
 The course assumes that you have a good command of high school algebra and trignometry, but not much else!
 But if you work through the examples and exercises diligently, you'll be able to solve problems from the relatively banal, projectile motion with friction, to the exotic, computing the orbits of photons around a black hole!
 This is very much a hands-on course...so don't be afraid to get your hands dirty.

 ## Introduction
 The notebooks in this repository depend on several well-known Python